Open Accounting

 -Patented Life: Sharing Gardening Seeds Illegal in 30% Of US States (naturalsociety.com, archived pdf below.)

-In their own articles of incorporation (literally, made into a body – a legal “person”), we tell them that they must put profit first, and instruct their directors which direction to steer in, under threat of imprisonment.
+In their own articles of incorporation (literally, made into a body – a legal “person”), we tell corporations that they must put profit first, and instruct their directors which direction to steer in, under threat of imprisonment.
 This is entirely from fear-based thinking.
 We create these entities, then run around protesting about them when they manifest in the likes of Monsanto, Westinghouse and Union Carbide!

-These corporate horsemen are the manifestation of our fear, and can only be defeated by our love.
+These corporate horsemen are the manifestation of our fear and can only be defeated by our love.
 I don’t mean we have to love them, just we have to love.
-If we create entities using love instead of fear, we will again start to see angels instead of just devils.
+If we create entities using love instead of fear, we will start to see angels again instead of just devils.

 It’s simple.
 Leave fear behind and explore love.